digidigital/iconipy/demo_programs/ttkbootstrap/README.md

     # Start the event loop
     window.mainloop()

-See the other demo programs for even more complex examples.
+Check out the other demo programs in this directory for even more intricate examples.